-Applicants requesting less than $250,000 in assistance must be located in an Eligible Commercial Corridor, so that projects can be concentrated and have a bigger collective impact.
+NOF Small projects (needing grants up to $250,000) must be located in an Eligible Commercial Corridor, so that projects can be concentrated and have a bigger collective impact.
 Although not required, projects may also be located within a Priority Investment Corridor (where complementary businesses are located) and will receive extra weight during the review process.
-Larger projects (needing grants over $250,000) with a special neighborhood impact may be considered outside of the Eligible Commercial Corridors, but those projects must be approved by the City Council.
-We encourage you to contact us with questions about larger projects in advance, but the application is the same.

 For all Neighborhood Opportunity Fund projects, costs that can be funded by grants must generally be related to new construction or the rehabilitation of existing buildings.
 This includes: